 The main theme of the forthcoming changes of the Labour Code is a new concept of leave.
 The Amendment fundamentally changes the conditions for the creation of the right to leave and the conditions for its use by an employee.
 The Ministry of Labour and Social Affairs, as the author of the Amendment, decided to abandon the existing condition of sixty completed working days with the same employer for entitlement to part-time leave, and instead opted for the concept of weekly working hours from which the length of leave would be derived.

-It is also worth noting that an employee would be able to transfer part of due leave period to the following calendar year, which has so far been practiced only by agreement between the employee and the employer without adequate support in the Act introduced by this Amendment.
+It is also worth noting that an employee will be able to transfer part of due leave period to the following calendar year, which has so far been practiced only based on an agreement between the employee and the employer without adequate support in the Act introduced by this Amendment.
+According to the Amendment, the employee will be able to transfer part of the annual leave for which he / she was entitled in the relevant calendar year and which exceeds 4 weeks (for teachers and academic staff of universities 6 weeks) to the following calendar year.

 The author of the Amendment resorted to fundamental changes in the concept of leave period, mainly because the current legislation on leave in the Labour Code has long been subject to criticism by many employees but also by specialists from public.
 On the other hand, the newly chosen concept of weekly working time is an adequate response to such criticism, since it better reflects the employee’s actual working time and is more attractive to employees with irregularly allocated working hours.